ashish-yadav11/block-site/README.md

 # Configuration

-To configure, left-click on the extension icon in the toolbar (or right-click and and select **Options** from the menu).
+To configure, click on the extension icon in the toolbar.